 A better example would be someone running a Surefire or Streamlight flashlight or a PEQ-15.
 These add bulk to the handguard but will really only affect the ability to strap your rifle into the bag.
 That’s why we include three separate strap areas while many of our competitor’s cases only included two.

-So Which Size Rifle Case Will Work For You?
+So What Size Rifle Case Will Work For You?

 That’s really up to you and your needs.
 Personally, I always carry my 42″ Tactical Rifle Case as it provides enough space for any of the rifles I currently own even if they are outfitted with a suppressor.
 However, I live in a rural area where people don’t see me packing up to head to the range.
 If I lived in a more urban environment and wanted to stay under the radar, I’d pick something from the Urban Legend Series to meet my needs.